US consumers keep spending despite high prices and their own gloomy outlook. Can it last?

 “I had kind of a frustrating year, and I wanted to do something for myself,” she said.
 “So, yeah, I’m redecorating.
 I’m in the throes of that, but I’m sticking to a budget.”

 Many analysts still warn of a new crop of headwinds facing consumers and the economy.
-Nearly 30 million student loan borrowers had to start paying their loans this month, for example.
+Nearly 30 million student loan borrowers had to start paying their loans this month.
 And government dysfunction in Washington could lead to a government shutdown next month.

 A report Friday showed that while inflation-adjusted income fell last month along with the savings rate, consumers still ramped up their spending.
 That trend, economists say, is unsustainable.